LDSES Fall Forum with Sharon Eubank

-October 29, 2016 at 10 a m
+October 29, 2016 at 10 am

 Click above (Merikay's photos) and below (Ken Mortensen's photos) to see full slideshowS.

-If you RSVP'd for the Oct.
-8 rained-out event, please email me so I will know if Oct.
-29 will work for you.
+We will have two tours, one at 10 am and the other at 11 am, both leaving from the National Arboretum dock.
 Fall colors will be at their peak!
 Please share with friends who might like to join Earth Stewardship East.
 The more the better.

 Bring your own picnic and join us at the tables near the Anacostia dock area at noon.